Frequently Asked Questions

-A. Camp4Kids reserves the right to decline service to your children should we feel it may hinder our ability to serve the needs of the other children in camp, or if that child has broken our contraband, bullying or discipline policy and/or rules.
-Camp4Kids reserves the right to refuse service to anyone.
+A. Camp4Kids reserves the right to decline service to your children should we feel it may hinder our ability to serve the needs of the other children in camp, or if that child has broken our contraband, bullying or discipline policies and/or rules.
+Camp4Kids reserves the right to refuse service to anyone at anytime.

 Q. What is our Privacy Rights and Contraband Policy?